 With an expected growth of 150% of the energy engineering job market by 2030 and strong demand for individuals with diverse skill-sets, the program tackles these challenges by training excellent students to become top professionals in this field with the objective of driving industry, science, and market innovations.

-Please note that the information regarding the programs’ structure as well as details of the study plan may be subject to change and that they are not legally binding.
+Please note that the information regarding programs’ structure as well as the simplified study plans may be subject to change and that they are not legally binding.
 Only the official regulations and study plans are binding.

 Bachelor’s degree in applied sciences or engineering with an excellent academic record.

 The strong interdisciplinary character of the Master’s degree in Energy Science and Technology is reflected in the fact that the program is open to a wide range of Bachelor’s degree holders in applied sciences and engineering, including but not limited to electrical engineering, mechanical engineering, and environmental sciences and engineering.